Reitumetse-Moloto/Accenture-Song-Project-Square/README.md

 I initially attempted to use Multer with MongoDB to store images through a POST request and retrieve them via a GET request.
 However, I switched to building an API endpoint that fetches brand data and images using relative SVG paths from the database.

 Additionally, I implemented a sorting function to display the brands in ascending order and allow users to reset the sorting.
 I also filtered the brands based on the "published" boolean value.

+##Getting Started
+In the project directory, you can run:

+### `npm install`
+### `npm start`

+Runs the app in the development mode.\
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+The page will reload when you make changes.\
+You may also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the `build` folder.\
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.\
+Your app is ready to be deployed!

+See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+To run the backend:

+### `node server.js`